DavidBenko/gateway/README.md

 This will spin up Docker images to test some of the remote endpoint types.
 It will also run against a local Postgres instance.
 In order for this test suite to pass please make sure you have Docker installed and you have access to the anypresence/justapis-ldap repo on the Docker Hub.

 Also, make sure that the CA cert file located at `test/ldap/security/cacert.pem` is added to your Keychain and trusted.

+If you are using docker-machine locally, make sure to set `DOCKERTEST_LEGACY_DOCKER_MACHINE=1` in your environment.

 ## Packaging